NetApp/netappdvp/README.md

 ## ONTAP Config File Variables

-In addition to the global configuration values above, when using clustered Data ONTAP, these options are avaialble.
+In addition to the global configuration values above, when using clustered Data ONTAP, these options are available.

 | Option            | Description                                                              | Example    |
 | ----------------- | ------------------------------------------------------------------------ | ---------- |